The Lemon Drop Kid: Plot

-The Lemon Drop Kid (Bob Hope), a New York City swindler, is illegally touting horses at a Florida racetrack.
+Sidney Milburn, known as the "Lemon Drop Kid," is a New York City swindler.
+He is illegally touting horses at a Florida racetrack: he recommends each horse in a race to different people, claiming a percentage of their winnings each time.

 The Kid touts across a beautiful woman intending to bet $2,000 on a horse named Iron Bar.
-Rigging a con, the Kid convinces her to switch her bet, but learns that she was betting for boyfriend and notorious gangster Moose Moran (Fred Clark).
+Rigging a con, the Kid convinces her to switch her bet, but learns that she was betting for boyfriend and notorious gangster "Moose" Moran.
 When the horse finishes dead last, a furious Moran demands the Kid pay him $10,000 (the amount he would have won) by Christmas Eve, or the Kid "won't make it to New Year's."

 The Kid decides to return to New York to try to come up with the money.
-He first tries his on-again, off-again girlfriend Brainey Baxter (Marilyn Maxwell).
+He first tries his on-again, off-again girlfriend Brainey Baxter.
 However, when talk of long-term commitment arises, the Kid quickly makes an escape.
-He next visits local crime boss Oxford Charlie (Lloyd Nolan), with whom he has had past dealings.
+He next visits local crime boss Oxford Charlie, with whom he has had past dealings.
 However, Charlie is in serious tax trouble and does not particularly care for the Kid anyway.
 As he leaves Charlie's establishment, the Kid notices a street corner Santa Claus and his kettle.

 Thinking quickly, the Kid fashions himself a Santa suit and begins collecting donations.
 He is recognized by a passing policeman, and the Kid is convicted of panhandling and sentenced to ten days in jail when he cannot pay the fine.
 The Kid learns where his scheme went wrong.
 After Brainey bails him out, he sets about making his scam legitimate by finding a charity to represent and a city license.
-The Kid remembers that Nellie Thursday (Jane Darwell), a kindly neighborhood resident, has been denied entry to a retirement home because of her jailed husband's criminal past.
+The Kid remembers that Nellie Thursday, a kindly neighborhood resident, has been denied entry to a retirement home because of her jailed husband's criminal past.

 Organizing other small-time New York swindlers and Brainey, who is both surprised and charmed at the Kid's apparent goodwill, the Kid converts an abandoned casino (ironically belonging to Moose Moran) into the "Nellie Thursday Home For Old Dolls".
 A small group of elderly women and makeshift amenities complete the project.
 The Kid receives the all-important city license.
 Now free to collect, the Kid and his compatriots dress up as Santa Claus and position themselves throughout Manhattan.
 The others are unaware that the Kid plans to keep the money for himself to pay off Moran.
 The scheme is a huge success, netting $2,000 in only a few days.
 An overjoyed Brainey decides to leave her job as a dancer and look after the "home" full-time until after Christmas.
 She informs her employer, Oxford Charlie.